bass-dandy/cs373-idb/README.md

 4. Once Dev merges with Beta, manually create a new pull request for your Beta changes
 5. When another dev gives you a "ship it," manually merge your Beta changes to Master

 Not all changes require a pull request.
-Specifically:
+Specifically:<br>
-1. Cosmetic changes do not require a pull request
+* Cosmetic changes do not require a pull request
-2. Pair-programmed code does not require a pull request (include who you worked with in the commit message)
+* Pair-programmed code does not require a pull request (include who you worked with in the commit message)

 Everything else should require a pull request.